QED137/N-Body/README.md

 \boldsymbol{p}_i  = -\frac{\partial H}{\partial \boldsymbol{q}_i} \implies \frac{d\boldsymbol{v}_i}{dt} = \boldsymbol{a}_i
 $$

-Steps Are --
+Steps Are
 -Using Hamiltonian the equation of motion, here, the rate of change of position vector and momenta, are obtained.
- - Different numerical methods of computing differential equations have been used.
+-Different numerical methods of computing differential equations have been used.
- - Finally, the results are plotted.
+-Finally, the results are plotted.
 Oribit of two body systems, stability analysis of numerical computations, etc.